-Second application period is from 1 September - 30 November 2020.
+The next application period will be tentatively from 1 September till 30 November 2020.

 Peer shadowing is a short-term mobility grant for alumni who have attended either SAYP Baltic Sea Region and Eastern partnership or SAYP Western Balkans.
 It allows for week-long visits at an organisation in another country, in order to closely follow one or several colleagues, study how their organisation is structured and functions in practice.
 Peer shadowing may focus both on routines/practices (how), and on content (what – aims/goals, activities/operations, thematic scopes etc).